st143575/Exploring-Event-In-VGSI/README.md

 # Combining Tradition with Modernness: Exploring Event Representations in Vision-and-Language Models for Visual Goal–Step Inference

-This is the code for our paper at ACL 2023 SRW:
+This repository contains the code for our paper at ACL 2023 SRW:
 [Combining Tradition with Modernness: Exploring Event Representations in Vision-and-Language Models for Visual Goal–Step Inference](https://aclanthology.org/2023.acl-srw.36/)

 ## Dataset